apovilauskas/EQUALIZER-java-game/README.md

 - Missing assets fall back to simple geometric shapes
 - Background music changes per level if available

-## Status

-Prototype / early version
-More levels and content can be added by extending map files and assets.

 ## Coming soon

 - Hidden mines and a gadget that lets the player see the mines
 - Chasing guards (using manhattan distance calculations)
 - Laser beams (moving or on/off type)